FFTW/fftw3/README.md

 Advanced users and FFTW maintainers may obtain code from github and run the generation process themselves.
 See README for details.

-Update by aur-ml: this fork is intended for FFTW performance optimization on several specific hardware platforms (arm-based) and is not fully tested on all possible platforms.
-Please, use with caution.
-Especially this relates to code including usage of cycle counters.